 When winter rolls around, despite the cooler temperatures, people still want to get out of town and knock around the little white pill.
 While many of our friends from Canada and the northeast head all the way to Florida during the winter months, numerous other local and budget conscious golfers suffering from cabin fever arrive in the Sandhills from easy driving distances such as Virginia, Ohio and Pennsylvania.

 The winter months here are “value (or bargain) time,” with green fee rates a fraction of their typical cost.
 The golf courses generally aren’t terribly crowded, so golfers can enjoy faster rounds.
 This sensational season is also a great opportunity to play widely-acclaimed and historic golf courses before the peak spring season arrives.

 As it is most of the time, golf is on everyone’s mind around the Pinehurst and Southern Pines area as we approach the winter months.
 But, perhaps even a bit more these days.

-Most noteworthy has been the historic news in September that the United States Golf Association (USGA) will be establishing “Golf House Pinehurst” — which will include, by the end of 2023, a new equipment-testing facility, innovation hub, and a museum and visitor center.
+Most noteworthy has been the historic news that the United States Golf Association (USGA) will be establishing “Golf House Pinehurst” — which will include, by the end of 2023, a new equipment-testing facility, innovation hub, and a museum and visitor center.
 The $25 million investment includes the construction of two buildings that will house 50 full-time USGA staff members near the clubhouse on the historic Pinehurst Resort property.

 Most exciting for golf fans, the USGA also announced four additional U.S. Open Championships to be contested on Pinehurst Resort & Country Club’s famed Course No. 2 – in 2029, 2035, 2041 and 2047 – joining the previously scheduled 2024 national championship.
 The historic news means Pinehurst and the Sandhills of North Carolina will serve as the USGA’s first anchor site for the U.S. Open.